 We do not believe that the policy should create any barriers.
-We will ensure that all communication regarding the upgrade will be available in alternative formats upon request and have put in place reasonable adjustments to ensure no none is excluded.
-The University offers free 24 hour access to computers for staff (and students) so even those users without their own access to the internet should be able to access the Information Portal as required.
+The University offers free 24-hour access to computers for staff and students so even those users without their own access to the internet should be able to access the site as required.